Morse High School (Maine): Montgomery Theater

 Montgomery Theater was a performance hall and the site of several annually performed plays.
 It was originally built as a part of the 1929 building.
 The construction of the new school building included and updated Montgomery Theater.

-New building project
+New Building Project

 There were plans approved by the city council to build a new school at the Wing Farm site on the West Bath/Bath city line.
 The projected completion date was projected to be December 2020.
 Students moved into the new building in February 2021.
 MHS Building Committee consists of 9 members including the Superintendent of the RSU1 school district, Patrick Manuel, several members of the school board, and others from the community as well as people with business experience.
 The design for the building took in consideration from experts, school staff, and even students to help make decisions on everything from allocated space, to the furniture used.

 The new school is able to comfortably accommodate 650 students.
 The building closed its doors in 2021, and the new building opened in 2021.